Sainz on pole as Verstappen falters in Singapore

 That saw the field bank up through the final chicane as they created space, though this time without incident.

-A spin from Perez in the first sector ruined his lap, while Verstappen’s was sluggish, leaving him onto 10th and the first driver at risk.
+A spin from Perez in the first sector ruined his lap, while Verstappen’s was sluggish, leaving him only 10th and the first driver at risk.

 He was soon bumped out by Lawson to the roar of the crowd as the session ended without a single Red Bull driver progressing to Qualifying 3.